udacity/reactnd-project-myreads-starter/README.md

-# Archival Note
-We are archiving this repository because we do not want learners to push personal development to the current repository.
-If you have any issues or suggestions to make, feel free to:
-- Utilize the https://knowledge.udacity.com/ forum to seek help on content-specific issues.
-- Submit a support ticket along with the link to your forked repository if (learners are) blocked for other reasons.
-Here are the links for the [retail consumers](https://udacity.zendesk.com/hc/en-us/requests/new) and [enterprise learners](https://udacityenterprise.zendesk.com/hc/en-us/requests/new?ticket_form_id=360000279131).

 # MyReads Project

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.